Victoria, Chile: The beginning

-Initially when founded in 1881, the city was very poor: consisting of only a few huts and some trade - mainly for the garrison of the fort.
-Swiss settle came to Victoria in 1883.
+The city was extremely underdeveloped when it was first established in 1881, with only a few huts and a little amount of trade, mostly for the fort's garrison.
+In 1883, Swiss settlers arrived in Victoria.

 The commander of the fort, Bernardo Muñoz Vargas was responsible for some of the early urban planning.
 Creating some dumps, open streets, and a wooden bridge crossing the nearby river Traiguén.

 The Swiss settlers were followed by Germans in Valdivia, who established a mill and a brewery on the banks of Traiguén; and exploited the extensive virgin forest creating some sawmills.

 Demographics

 According to the 2002 census of the National Statistics Institute, Victoria spans an area of 1256 sqkm and has 33,501 inhabitants (16,423 men and 17,078 women).
 Of these, 23,977 (71.6%) lived in urban areas and 9,524 (28.4%) in rural areas.
 The population grew by 1.6% (522 persons) between the 1992 and 2002 censuses.

+The main settlements of the commune are the city of Victoria and the villages of Selva Oscura, Púa and Quino.